Eli Lilly vs Actavis

 The judgement also touches on the subject of the file wrapper.
 The original claims of the patent application referred to an antifolate, and this was amended to pemetrexed disodium during prosecution.
 Amendment simply to pemetrexed was not allowed by the EPO, as it was held to extend the subject matter of the application.
-The judgement considers this, but states that whether or not this objection by the examiner was correct, it has no bearing on whether or not interpretation of the final form of the claims should limit the scope of protection to pemetrexed disodium, or whether it should encompass other pemetrexed salts.
+The judgement considers this but states that whether or not this objection by the examiner was correct, it has no bearing on whether or not the interpretation of the final form of the claims should limit the scope of protection to pemetrexed disodium, or whether it should encompass other pemetrexed salts.

-We will provide further commentary on this case and its fallout over the coming weeks, as we begin to see what impact this shift in claim interpretation has.
+Katherine Wright, our chemistry patent attorney, will provide further commentary on this case and its fallout over the coming weeks, as we begin to see what impact this shift in claim interpretation has.

 Partner and patent attorney, Nicholas Ferrar, considers the impact that Covid-19 will have on innovation for the long-term as well as for the short-term.